The Other (1972 film): Direction

 Mulligan described his intentions with the film: “I want to put the audience into the body of the boy with this shot and to make the experience of the film, from beginning to end, a totally subjective one.”
 Of the character of Niles, he commented “If Niles could have life just the way he wanted it, his world would contain only Ada, Holland, and himself—preferably only Holland and himself."
 Of the character of Ada, he said “She was the heart of the house.
 She has a primitive sense of imagination and drama, which is the greatest thing an adult can give a child ...
 Her only failing is that she has a maternal love so strong that it blinds her to what is happening.
 Though she enriches and turns on the child’s imagination, her gift is used in a destructive way by the child.”

 Cast

-This was the only movie appearance by the twins Chris and Martin Udvarnoky, the featured stars.
+Mulligan and Tryon pursued Uta Hagen for the role of Ada; Tryon and his then-lover, Clive Clerk, allegedly had to first convince Mulligan that Hagen was right for the part.
+Mulligan then visited Hagen at her house in Montauk and convinced her to take the role.
+Tryon specifically asked for Diana Muldaur to play the part of Alexandra, because she reminded him of his own mother.
+Tryon later stated that although he was happy with the performances by Hagen and the Udvarnoky twins, he was displeased with some of the other casting decisions.
+Assistant director Don Kranze later recalled that Tryon did not approve of Lou Frizzell in the role of Uncle George, since Frizzell's Southern accent didn't quite fit the New England origins of the character.

+Chris and Martin Udvarnoky auditioned for the roles of Niles and Holland after a grade-school teacher informed their parents about the production.
+After they were cast, the boys met with Robert Mulligan, who asked them which boy wanted to play Niles and which boy wanted to play Holland; he then gave both boys the roles that they each asked for.
+In an interview for the video essay The Making of The Other, Martin Udvarnoky recalls that Mulligan was mostly a nice director on the set, but that he got a little angry during the filming of a (deleted) swimming scene where the boys were struggling to act due to the cold outdoor weather.

 Mulligan never shows the brothers in frame together.
 They are always separated by a camera pan or an editing cut.
-Chris Udvarnoky became an emergency medical technician.
-He died in Elizabeth, New Jersey on October 25, 2010 at the age of 49.
-Martin Udvarnoky works as a massage therapist in Summit, New Jersey.

 John Ritter made one of his early appearances in the film as the boys' brother-in-law Rider Gannon.
 Decades later, on an episode of 8 Simple Rules for Dating My Teenage Daughter, Ritter paid tribute to Robert Mulligan in a scene where his character quoted To Kill a Mockingbird.